Interesting Norway Facts for Kids

 In Norway, you will find reindeers.
 These animals are also called caribou.
-These animals which only live in the northern hemisphere above the Arctic circle, travel far to get food.
-They have antlers, which they use for scraping the snow away from the ground to find food.
-The caribou have four toes.
+These animals which only live in the Northern Hemisphere above the Arctic circle travel far to get food.
+They have antlers which they use for scraping the snow away from the ground to find food.
+The animals have four toes.
 It is interesting to know, that reindeer are the only mammals that can see ultraviolet light!

-In Norway lives also the Arctic fox whose coat changes with the seasons.
-In winter his fur is mainly grey and white, while in summer it changes to a light brown.
+Arctic foxes also live in Norway.
+Their coat changes with the seasons.
+In winter the fur is mainly grey and white, while in summer it changes to a light brown.

 ... that the Nobel Peace Prize is awarded in Oslo annually since 1901?
 The Nobel Peace Prize is awarded for outstanding work in making or keeping peace.
-The Norwegian King Harald V is also present at the award ceremony in Oslo.
+The Norwegian King Harald V is also present at the awards ceremony in Oslo.